Skip to main content

 Hours: 6-8 hrs

-Off-Campus Research Site: May need some on-campus errands (books etc from office to library) and will meet on campus or nearby, but as long as work gets done, hours and location are flexible.
+Off-Campus Research Site: May need some on-campus errands (books etc from office to library and vv) and we will meet on campus, but as long as work gets done, location and hours for online work (bibliographic, formatting, editing) are flexible.

 Arts & Humanities Social Sciences